ranjannalini10/Netflix_Movies_And_Tv_Shows_Clustering/README.md

 - Is Netflix has increasingly focusing on TV rather than movies in recent years.

-- Clustering similar content by matching text-based features
+- Clustering similar content by matching text-based features.

 # **Objectives**